 Mystery shopping actually needs very little equipment.
 I bought myself a new mobile phone (a Samsung galaxy) and a new computer (which I needed anyway).
 The phone acts as my camera, voice recorder and stop watch and the computer is needed for writing the some times lengthy reports.
 I am lucky enough to have a bus pass so get free local travel.
 I also already had a printer needed for printing out a paper copy of the questionnaire.
 You also need internet access.
 Reports generally have to be written within 24 hours of a job.

 You need to have a reasonable memory and a good standard of written and spoken English.
 You need to be able to remember what was said and what the team members looked like.
 I take a notebook with me so I can jot down details particularly if I have to ask for something like options for a train fare.
+I also try to find a nearby coffee shop or library so I can write up my notes while my memory is fresh.

-Payment is usually about minimum wage for the jobs themselves but this does not include travel time nor time downloading instructions or typing up the reports.
+Payment is usually about minimum wage for the jobs themselves but this does not include travel time nor time downloading instructions nor typing up the reports.
 Some jobs include the cost of purchases.
 A job last year included £5.00 to spend in any department of a local department store and £3.00 for a drink in the cafe.

 Payment method varies between the companies you work for.
 A company like Red wigwam treats you as a casual employee and deducts tax.
 Other companies pay you a set fee and leave you to sort out your own tax.
 Payment is usually by BACS.